rbongard/ip-edl-manager/README.md

 Each line should have an ip/subnet, a comment, and a date_added.
 However, the comment and date_added are optional as long as the # for a blank comment is set when adding the date_added field.
 Note, item 2 above.
 If no date is specified, the entry is considered permanent.

+date_added is in the format of YYYY-MM-DD. eg 2025-02-22

 *source*: enter the folder name where the txt files are located.

     "C:\\inetpub\\wwwroot"